MrMontag/yata/readme.txt

 - yaml-cpp 0.2.6
 - C++ compiler capable of building Qt (GNU gcc is recommended)

-To build on Linux:
+To build on Unix:

 - Ensure yaml-cpp is built and installed in a standard place (i.e., /usr/lib or /usr/local/lib)
-- Change to the root of the yata source tree the following commands: qmake make
+- Change to the root of the yata source tree and run the following commands: qmake make make install
+  Note that you may need to be root to run the last command.

+By default, yata will install to /usr/local/bin.
+To change the default, specify the desired directory with INSTALLDIR as an argument to qmake.
+For example, to install to /usr/bin, use:
+    qmake INSTALLDIR=/usr/bin

 To build on Windows: